 Then there are two notes fields - one for entering notes to the lab that will accompany the order, and one for entering notes to yourself that will be sent back along with the results.
 Note that for any results that you opt to show on the Patient Portal, the notes to yourself (righthand notes field) WILL be visible and the notes to the lab (lefthand notes field) MAY be visible.

-For the orders themselves, the order and CPT code that you selected are shown on the left, and on the right are possible matches from Quest's proprietary lab coding system.
+For the orders themselves, the order that you selected are shown on the left, and on the right are possible matches from Quest's proprietary lab coding system.
 If no matches are found or you do not see the test you're looking for in the suggested matches in the drop down menu, you can type to search by test name or Quest code.
-You can also look up Quest codes by test name, test code, CPT or keyword on Quest's website.
-If you manually select something other than the suggested match, you will be given the option to check a box (appears below the CPT code on the left) to default to the selected Quest test whenever that CPT code is ordered.
-You can also check a box to add notes (to the lab or to yourself, as in the general notes fields) for that particular order.
+You can also look up Quest codes by test name, test code, or keyword on Quest's website.
+If you manually select something other than the suggested match, you will be given the option to check a box (appears below the generic code on the left) to default to the selected Quest test whenever that laboratory test or scan code is ordered.
+You can also check a box to add notes (to the lab or to yourself, as in the general notes fields) for that particular order: